giacomolanciano/sentweements/README.md

 at Università degli Studi di Roma "La Sapienza" (A.Y.
 2016/2017).

 ## The project
 **Sentweements** is a simple sentiment analysis tool for tweets.

 It allows you to make a query against Twitter Search API and get back a dynamic sentiment analysis.
-It builds an image stream from the incoming tweets, performs sentiment analysis of each image using
-Microsoft Emotion API and push it to the web client.
+It builds an image stream from the incoming tweets, performs sentiment analysis of each image using Microsoft Emotion API and pushes it to the web client.
 Results are presented on the client side in a beautiful fashion.

 See also our text streaming [sentiment analysis](https://github.com/giacomolanciano/sentweements/tree/master-v2).

 ## Technologies